 - Search terms entered into a search engine which lead you to an Adobe website;

-- Analysis of your content (e.g., activity logs, and direct feedback from you) which is sent or received using an online feature of an Adobe app or website, or which is stored on Adobe servers.
+- Analysis of your content (e.g., documents, photos, videos, activity logs, direct feedback from you, and metadata about your content) which is sent or received using an online feature of Adobe Services and Software, or which is stored on Adobe servers.

 The following links provide further information on: